 This will be the first new interstate connection to Michigan's transmission system in nearly 50 years.

-Construction is scheduled to begin on Helix Substation Q4 2025 and be completed Q3 2026.
+Construction is scheduled to begin on Helix Substation Q1 2026.
 Transmission line construction is scheduled to begin Q1 2029 and be completed Q3 2030.